wp-plugins/megamenu/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Mega Menu Plugin for WordPress.
+Fully featured Mega Menu plugin with a unique, easy to use drag & drop Menu builder.
+Integrates with your existing menus.
+Responsive & retina ready.

 == Description ==

 Mega Menu Plugin for WordPress.
-Use the built in drag and drop widget editor to build your mega panels.
+Use the built in drag & drop widget editor to build your mega panels.

 Documentation: http://www.megamenu.co.uk

 Features:

-* Build your menu panels using a drag and drop Widget area
+* Build your menu panels using a drag & drop widget editor.
+* 6 column panels (wigets can span multiple columns)
 * Choose Flyout (traditional) or Mega Menu menu dropdowns
 * Choose menu activation on either hover or click
 * Compatible with touch screen devices